-Eddie Black, a Hodgenville musician, will perform for the eighth year at the Lincoln Days Celebration.
-Black, a baritone-tenor-lead vocalist, plays the 12- string guitar, keyboard and piano.
+Eddie Black, a Hodgenville musician, will perform for the ninth year at the Lincoln Days Celebration.
+Black, a baritone-tenor-lead vocalist, plays the 12- string guitar and piano.
 His parents were members of a gospel quartet and Black began performing as a child in Laurel County.
-He agreed to sing the National Anthem at the festival eight years ago.
+He agreed to sing the National Anthem at the festival nine years ago.
 He has appeared at every Lincoln Days since then, singing gospel and folk songs.
 He has also performed at the Lincoln Day Luncheon and Lincoln Days Art Show.
-He is in his second year singing lead for the Heartland Quartet.
-He also works in concert with Glen Rice, as a member of Rice’s band and as a vocalist.
 When he’s not performing, he can be found working in old buildings as a historical preservationist.

-Al Elliott, a country and gospel singer, returns to Lincoln Days for the fifth year.
+Al Elliott, a country and gospel singer, returns to Lincoln Days for the sixth year.
 He joined the Heartland Songwriter’s Association six years ago and has been performing at festivals and nursing homes.
-The U.S. Army veteran is originally from Vanceburg but now lives in Flaherty.
+The U.S. Army veteran is originally from Vanceburg , Kentucky, but now lives in Flaherty.
 Elliott said he loves listening to music and writing poetry.
 He’s recently put some of the words into songs.

 Larry and Carolyn Fields are a husband-wife duo from Hodgenville.
-They perform Souther Gospel favorites.
-It’s the third year Grateful Heart has performed at Lincoln Days.
+They perform Southern Gospel favorites.
+It’s the fourth year Grateful Heart has performed at Lincoln Days.

 Prime Time Band

 Glen Rice, a Hodgenville native, served LaRue County as a teacher, guidance counselor and school principal for more than 30 years.
 During that time, as well as now, he also enjoys songwriting, producing and performing many styles of music including country, gospel, oldies, Elvis, original, among others.
-In 1981, he released his first song, “Kentucky” which received local, regional and national attention and was played on many radio stations.
-In 2009, his song “A Man For All Times,” was recognized by the National Lincoln Bicentennial Commission in Washington, D.C., and the Kentucky Lincoln Bicentennial Commission as one the official songs of the 200th Birthday Celebration of Abraham Lincoln.
 He has released more than 20 original songs, 10 CDs, and has had his music played on more than 1,600 radio stations across the country and abroad.
-Glen is in his ninth season of producing the Musical Concert Series at the Hardin County Schools Performing Arts Center in Elizabethtown.
-In 2013, Lincoln Days presented Rice with The Mary Brooks Howard Award which recognizes exceptional volunteer efforts and dedication.
+Glen is in his 10th season of producing the Musical Concert Series at the Hardin County Schools Performing Arts Center in Elizabethtown.
+Rice is the recipient of the Lincoln Days’ Mary Brooks Howard Award which recognizes exceptional volunteer efforts and dedication.